What is customer engagement?

 6. Offer personalisation

 Using your customer engagement metrics as a guide, you can improve your customer loyalty in the long term, but there are short term ways to use metrics to improve your audience’s experience.
 Offering tailored options to your customers when they initially interact with your brand – such as a quick survey on their personal preferences – can help you to immediately guide them towards products and services they’ll love.
+This, in turn, should lead to better customer retention over time.

 Customer engagement metrics